b3fr4nk/Python-CLI-Games-Tutorial/P01-Flash-Cards/content.md

 ...
 ```

 Now the comparison is only between all lowercase text no matter what.
+You can try this out by changing the code in `flashcards.py` if you want to see it in action.

 # Brainstorm New Features